 SDG 17: Revitalize the global partnership for sustainable development.

-The Specialized Section for FFV contributes to this SDG in general by:
+The Specialized Section for DDP contributes to this SDG in general by:

 Inclusive delivery of work with international organizations, private sector, civil society and governments

 Target 17.11: Significantly increase the exports of developing countries, in particular with a view to doubling the least developed countries’ share of global exports by 2020.